scizen9/SEDM-Docs/source/Quick.rst

     * find A object (positive: red)
     * place red aperture on target
     * adjust size with 'z' or 'x' keys
+    * sky subtraction can be toggled on/off with the 'y' key (normally on)
     * left click when sized and placed

 __ http://ptf.caltech.edu/cgi-bin/ptf/transient/marshal.cgi